epomatti/wsl2-dns-fix-config/README.md

 sudo sh ./run.sh
 ```

-Restart WSL from your Windows terminal:
+You can now restart WSL from your favorite Windows terminal and it should work:

 ```ps1
 wsl --shutdown
 ```

-Your WSL image is now configured.

 ## What it does

-[`run.sh`](./run.sh) script will perform the following tasks:
+The [`run.sh`](./run.sh) script will perform these tasks:

-1. Delete (rm) `/etc/wsl.conf` and `/etc/resolv.conf` files
+1. Delete the following files: `/etc/wsl.conf` and `/etc/resolv.conf`
-2. Create the new ".conf" files (available in the [dist](./dist/)) setting Google DNS for name resolution and preventing WSL from overriding it:
+2. Create the new ".conf" files (pre-created in the [dist](./dist/) folder) setting Google DNS for name resolution and preventing WSL from overriding it:
 ```sh
 # /etc/wsl.conf
 [network]